skip to main

 Section A: I-40 in Sampson County to West Trade Street (Duplin County)

-Section B: West Trade Street to Country Club Road (Wayne County)
+Section B: West Trade Street to north of Country Club Road (Wayne County)

-Section C: Country Club Road to South Landfill Road (Wayne County)
+Section C: North of Country Club Road to south of South Landfill Road (Wayne County)

-Section D: South Landfill Road to Genoa Road (Wayne County)
+Section D: South of South Landfill Road to south of Genoa Road (Wayne County)

-Section E: Genoa Road to Arrington Bridge Road (Wayne County)
+Section E: South of Genoa Road to north of Arrington Bridge Road (Wayne County)

-Section F: Arrington Bridge Road to I-795 (Wayne County)
+Section F: North of Arrington Bridge Road to I-795 (Wayne County)

 Purpose & Need Statement

-The draft purpose for the project is to enhance north-south mobility in the region by completing the I-795 freeway connection between I-40 and I-95.
-The freeway connection would provide a high-speed, fully controlled access highway within the U.S. 117 Corridor.
-Full control of access means vehicles can enter or exit the highway at interchanges.
+The primary purpose of the project is to enhance north-south mobility in the region by completing the I-795 freeway connection between I-40 and I-95.
+The freeway connection would provide a high-speed highway with full control of access within the U.S. 117 Corridor.
+[Full control of access means vehicles can enter or exit the highway only at interchanges.]

-Additional benefits include reduced potential for crashes due to the elimination of driveways, intersections and railroad crossings and fulfilling the Strategic Transportation Corridor vision.
+Other desirable outcomes of the project are a reduced potential for crashes due to the elimination of driveways, intersections and at-grade railroad crossings by reducing/eliminating exposure to conflicting movements; and fulfilling the Strategic Transportation Corridor vision.

 Environmental Studies